MachineGnostics/machinegnostics.io/docs/models/reg/poly_reg.md

   Directory path where the model is saved.

 **Returns:**
-Instance of `LogisticRegressor` with loaded parameters.
+Instance of `PolynomialRegressor` with loaded parameters.

 ---